To Aggregate or Not? Learning with Separate Noisy Labels

 In this section, we empirically compare the performance of different treatments on the multiple noisy labels when learning with robust loss functions (CE loss, forward loss correction, and peer loss).

-\paragraph{Considered treatments} The treatments include label aggregation methods (majority vote and EM inference) and label separation methods.
+We consider several treatments including label aggregation methods (majority vote and EM inference) and the label separation method.
 Assuming that multiple noisy labels have different weights, EM inference can be used to solve the problem under this assumption by treating the aggregated labels as hidden variables \cite{dawid1979maximum,smyth1994inferring,raykar2010learning,quoc2013evaluation}.
 In the E-step, the probabilities of the aggregated labels are estimated using the weighted aggregation approach based on the fixed weights of multiple noisy labels.
 In the M-step, EM inference method re-estimates the weights of multiple noisy labels based on the current aggregated labels.
 This iteration continues until all aggregated labels remain unchanged.
-As for label separation, we adopted the mini-batch separation method for label separation, i.e., each training sample $\x_n$ is assigned with $K$ noisy labels in each batch.
+As for label separation, we adopted the mini-batch separation method, i.e., each training sample $\x_n$ is assigned with $K$ noisy labels in each batch.

-\subsection{Experiment on synthetic noisy datasets}
+\subsection{Experiment on Synthetic Noisy Datasets}

-\paragraph{Experimental results on synthetic noisy UCI datasets \cite{Dua:2019}} We adopt four UCI datasets to empirically compare the performances of label separation and aggregation methods, when learning with CE loss, backward correction \cite{natarajan2013learning,patrini2017making}, and Peer Loss \cite{liu2020peer}.
-The noisy annotations given by multiple annotators are simulated by \emph{symmetric label noise}, which assumes $T_{i, j}=\frac{\epsilon}{M-1}$ for $j\neq i$ for each annotator, where $\epsilon$ quantifies the overall noise rate of the generated wrong/noisy labels.
+\paragraph{Experimental results on synthetic noisy UCI datasets \cite{Dua:2019}} We adopt six UCI datasets to empirically compare the performances of label separation and aggregation methods, when learning with CE loss, backward correction \cite{natarajan2013learning,patrini2017making}, and Peer Loss \cite{liu2020peer}.
+The noisy annotations given by multiple annotators are simulated by \emph{symmetric label noise}, which assumes $T_{i, j}=\frac{\epsilon}{M-1}$ for $j\neq i$ for each annotator, where $\epsilon$ quantifies the overall noise rate of the generated noisy labels.
 In Figure \ref{fig:uci}, we adopt two UCI datasets (StatLog: ($M=6$); Optical: ($M=10$)) for illustration.
-From the results in Figure~\ref{fig:uci}, it is quite clear that: \emph{label separation method outperforms both aggregation methods (majority-vote and EM inference) consistently, and is considered to be more beneficial on such small scale dataset}.
-Results on two additional datasets (Breast: ($M=2$); German ($M=2$)) and more details are deferred to the Appendix.
+From the results in Figure~\ref{fig:uci}, it is quite clear that: the \emph{label separation method outperforms both aggregation methods (majority-vote and EM inference) consistently, and is considered to be more beneficial on such small scale datasets}.
+Results on additional datasets and more details are deferred to the Appendix.